Menntaskólinn í Reykjavík: Debating

 Framtíðin, the oldest student body in Iceland, is a member of Mælsku- og rökræðukeppni framhaldsskóla á Íslandi (MorfÍs, The Icelandic Junior College Debating Society), which holds an annual debating competition between Icelandic junior colleges.
 Since its foundation in 1983, MR has won the finals eight times.
 The students of MR regularly hold debating competitions among themselves.
 These competitions are held very often and a lot of traditions have evolved around them.
 "Framtíðin" administers the debating society for MR students and it is also one of the oldest clubs in Iceland (founded in 1883).
 Sólbjartur is an annual debating competition in which each class of MR is free to send one or more teams to debate.
 The winning team receives the title "Sólbjartur" (Literally: Sun-bright) and the best debater of the winning team receives the title "Orator Scholae" (Latin: Spokesman of the school).
 Another annual competition is held, called "Orator Minor" (Latin: The next-best spokesman).
 Orator Minor is a competition where people debate about randomly selected subjects in one-on-one battles and only have ten minutes to prepare their speeches.
 However, Orator Minor, from the year 2007, is held more than once every year, even up to five times.

 Quizzing

-MR has been the most successful school on RÚV's academic quiz show Gettu Betur; it has been champion in 22 series of the programme, with its most recent occurring in 2022.
+MR has been the most successful school on RÚV's academic quiz competition Gettu betur; it has been champion in 23 series of the programme, with its most recent occurring in 2023.
 This included an 11-year winning streak from 1993 to 2003.
 An annual quiz competition is held, for which each class sends in one or more teams to compete against others.
 This competition is called "Ratatoskur", named after the famous squirrel from Nordic mythology.